You are really pleased with how your daughter is turning out.

 Treating psychotic thought disorder is not simple.
 There are multiple causes, and setbacks are to be expected.
 But Dr. Mullan has given us clarity, direction, and hope.

 Beyond that, she is a wonderful person to work with: kind, down to earth, available, and really motivated to solve Ana’s problem.
 Dr. Mullan gave us options but we have to do significant work to be effective.
 In the end Dr. Mullan’s advice brought my daughter back.
 There is no substitute for having my daughter with us again.

 * Ana’s real name has been changed.

-For some, recovery requires more work than for others.
-I am not going to minimize or trivialize the difficulties involved with treating psychosis or other serious psychiatric disorders.
-But you do have options.
-You are not just stuck with pharmaceuticals and partial solutions.
+Recovery requires more work for some than for others.
+We shouldn’t minimize or trivialize the difficulties involved with treating psychosis or other serious psychiatric disorders.

 The big goals in life are not reached easily.

 But you can make it if we try.

 It takes determination, intelligent direction, work, sacrifice and the intent to succeed.